aws-powertools/powertools-lambda-java/README.md

 ## Example

-See **[example](https://github.com/aws-samples/aws-lambda-powertools-examples/tree/main/java)** for example project showcasing usage of different utilities.
+See the **[examples](examples)** directory example project showcasing usage of different utilities.
 Have a demo project to contribute which showcase usage of different utilities from powertools?
-We are happy to accept it [here](https://github.com/aws-samples/aws-lambda-powertools-examples/blob/main/CONTRIBUTING.md#security-issue-notifications).
+We are happy to accept it [here](CONTRIBUTING.md#security-issue-notifications).

 ## Credits